 "Breathe less".
 Bad message.

-18 year agos I was interviewed by phone for two hours by the London Daily Mail.
+Around 2002, I was interviewed by phone for two hours by the London Daily Mail.
 8 million readers at the time.
 I was told it was about an article about breathing.
 It turned out that it was not about breathing but rather about Buteyko.
-They mislead me and got two hours of how I think about breathing fundamentals.
+They misled me and got two hours of how I think about breathing fundamentals.
 Ever since then I have seen my words reused in the wrong contexts and applications.

-"When I started Buteyko my breath hold was under 7 seconds from the gas.
+"When I started Buteyko my breath-hold was under 7 seconds from the gas.
 Now I can get it up to the 30’s or 40’s.
 But I will say things my instructor said we’re false.
 Such as having a control pause of 20 seconds will prevent me from having anxiety attacks.
-It is also unclear of what the goal is for that program.
+It is also unclear what the goal is for that program.
 They say the morning CP is most important.
-I find it fluctuates through out the day regardless of what I am doing.
-I don’t know what to base it on, and they say it lowering may cause an attack- which is complete bull shit , and makes me obsess about it.
+I find it fluctuates throughout the day regardless of what I am doing.
+I don’t know what to base it on, and they say lowering it may cause an attack- which is complete bull shit, and makes me obsess about it.
 Very unhelpful." ~ Stacey C.

 The Buteyko system for asthma and some other breathing problems believe that breathing too much/over-breathing is the cause of those breathing problems.
 This gives one the impression that breathing more is bad.